raspberrypilearning/install-python-packages/en/step_3.md

 title: Install packages with repl.it
 ---

-+ Open your program in repl.it
++ Open your program in repl.it.

-+ Select the packages icon from the menu
++ Select the packages icon from the menu.

 ![Packages icon highlighted on the repl.it window](images/replit_step1.png)

-+ Search for the name of the package e.g. `wikipedia` and click on the name of the package you wish to install
++ Search for the name of the package e.g. `wikipedia` and click on the name of the package you wish to install.

 ![wikipedia has been entered into the search box and the wikipedia package is highlighted in the list of packages returned](images/replit_step2.png)

-+ Click the **+** icon to install the package
++ Click the **+** icon to download install the package.

 ![the + icon next to the wikipedia package is highlighted](images/replit_step3.png)

-+ Installation progress will be shown in the terminal
++ Installation progress will be shown in the terminal.

 ![the terminal showing the messages from the wikipedia package installation](images/replit_step4.png)

-+ Installation is complete when the **+** icon stops spinning and is replaced by a **-**
++ Installation is complete when the **+** icon stops spinning and is replaced by a **-**.

 ![the - icon next to the wikipedia package is highlighted](images/replit_step5.png)